 Tip: Open vents when over 70 deg F. Close vents when under 40 deg F.

-Closing crawl space vents eliminates airflow to the underside of your house and creates an environment with these 5 benefits:
+Knowing when to close crawl space vents will help eliminate airflow to the underside of your house and creates an environment with these 5 benefits:

 - Can improve the air quality throughout your house